VincentWolffPhD/VincentWolffPhD.github.io/_pages/about.md

 Financial market economist with a PhD in Finance from the University of Zurich.

 My research and professional work focus on:
+- monetary policy
-- international financial markets
+- international finance
 - market microstructure
-- monetary policy, and
 - causal financial econometrics